blinksocks/blinksocks/docs/config/README.md

 You can temporary disable a server by setting `enabled: false`.

-Blinksocks will detect which server is the fastest in intervals using [balancer.js].
+blinksocks will detect which server is the fastest in intervals using [balancer.js].

 ### Presets